JeanBaptisteServais/Jojo-detector-/README.md

 Here we try to recup the object in a background different from a white background

-not a robust background remove but ok for our pictures
+not a robust background remove but ok for our pictures because they are unify

 <h4>repair multiple object</h4>